k-bailey/kubernetes_osquery/README.md

 Entry points have been written for /api/v1/services and /api/v1/pods

-Equivilent python thrift bindings are also in thei repo.
+Equivilent python thrift bindings are also in the repo.